A05-Z04/A05-Z04.github.io/index.md

 * Lab 5

     Lab 5, part 1 was my favorite because the lab was an implementation of a sandwich ordering system using command line arguments.
 It checks for the correct number of arguments and prints out the user's order.
-Overall, part 1 of lab 5 taugt me about using vectors and command line argument.
+Overall, part 1 of lab 5 taught me about using vectors and command line argument.

 * Lab 4